 Cultural Competency in Health Care

 Cultural competency in health care is both a professional and personal passion of mine.
-As a nurse, I have witnessed first hand the importance of taking into account the cultural beliefs and values of patients.
+As a nurse, I have witnessed first hand the importance of taking into account the cultural beliefs and values of patients and how ignoring those beliefs can significantly affect outcomes.
 I speak on the following topics within the framework of a cultural competency curriculum called Communicating Across Boundaries.

 - What is Cultural Competency?
 Provides a theoretical overview of cultural competency as a field of study, as a series of behavioral changes and as a strategy for successfully reaching diverse populations with health care messages.